matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 ### `isECDSASignatureCorrect`

 Like similar functionality in `ethers.js` but with added try/catch facility.
+The function returns true if the validation process succeeds.

 Called from [`isSignatureCorrect`](#isSignatureCorrect) for non-contract account addresses.

+#### Inputs

+- `address`: sender address ?? as string.
+- `msgHash`: hash of the message as string.
+- `signature`: ethers signature as `SignatureLike` object.

 ```ts
 function isECDSASignatureCorrect(address: string, msgHash: string, signature: SignatureLike): boolean {